-The Fund does not comply to the extent that withdrawal offers will be made quarterly but only to those Fund Unitholders who will have held their Units for the Minimum Investment Term or a Subsequent Investment Term by the end of the quarter in which the withdrawal offer is made.
-Unitholders who have not held their units for the Minimum Investment Term or a Subsequent Investment Term may apply to participate in the quarterly withdrawal offers but may be required to pay an Early Withdrawal Fee (see the Fees and Expenses section of the PDS) if their applications are accepted by the Responsible Entity.
-Where there are insufficient funds available in the Fund to satisfy all redemption requests, redemption requests will be satisfied on a pro-rata basis.
+The Fund does not comply to the extent that withdrawal offers will be made quarterly but only to those Investors who will have held their Units for the Minimum Investment Term or a Subsequent Investment Term by the end of the quarter in which the withdrawal offer is made.
+Investors who have not held their Units for the Minimum Investment Term or a Subsequent Investment Term may apply to participate in the quarterly withdrawal offers but may be required to pay an Early Withdrawal Fee (see the Fees and Expenses section of the PDS) if their withdrawal request is accepted by the Responsible Entity.
+Where there are insufficient funds available in the Fund to satisfy all withdrawal requests, then withdrawal requests will be satisfied on a pro-rata basis.
 Withdrawal offers may be made when the Fund is liquid and when the Fund is not liquid.

-Redemptions are not funded from an external liquid facility; however, the Investment Manager of the Fund will seek to match the repayment schedules of loans to the expiry of Minimum Investment Terms and Subsequent Investment Terms to provide the Fund with liquidity to meet expected Unitholder demand in response to withdrawal offers.
+Withdrawals are not funded from an external liquid facility; however, the Investment Manager will seek to match the repayment schedules of loans to the expiry of Minimum Investment Terms and Subsequent Investment Terms to provide the Fund with liquidity to meet expected Investor demand in response to withdrawal offers.
 The Investment Manager does not guarantee that loan repayment schedules will always coincide with the expiry of Minimum Investment Terms and Subsequent Investment Terms.
-As noted in Section 3.6 of the PDS, in certain circumstances the Responsible Entity may delay or suspend redemptions from the Fund for such period as it determines necessary to protect all investments.
-A delay in meeting a Unitholder's redemption request is possible where there are a significant number of redemption requests made at the same time, which absorb the cash assets of the Fund and if the assets of the Fund are not sufficiently liquid.
-The Fund discloses specific liquidity risk at Sections 8.1.3 of the PDS.
+As noted in Section 5.9 of the PDS, in certain circumstances the Responsible Entity may delay or suspend withdrawals from the Fund for such period as it determines necessary to protect all investments.
+A delay in meeting an Investor's withdrawal request is possible where there are a significant number of withdrawal requests made at the same time, which absorb the cash assets of the Fund and if the assets of the Fund are not sufficiently liquid.
+The Fund discloses specific liquidity risk at Section 7.6 of the PDS.

-This ASIC benchmark requires that if the Fund promotes a fixed redemption Unit Price for investments (e.g. \$1.00 per Unit), the Responsible Entity should clearly disclose details of the circumstances in which a lower amount may be payable, together with details of how that amount will be determined.
-The Fund does not promote a fixed redemption Unit Price for investments.
-Its Unit Price on issue is \$1.00 but the Unit Price on redemption is calculated by dividing the net asset value of the Fund by the number of Units on issue.
+This ASIC benchmark requires that if the Fund promotes a fixed withdrawal Unit Price for investments (e.g. \$1.00 per Unit), the Responsible Entity should clearly disclose details of the circumstances in which a lower amount may be payable, together with details of how that amount will be determined.
+The Fund does not promote a fixed withdrawal Unit Price for investments.
+As at the date of this disclosure, the Fund's Unit Price is \$1.00 but the Unit Price on withdrawal is calculated by dividing the net asset value of the Fund by the number of Units on issue.
 Although the Fund's expectation is that the Unit Price is to remain at \$1.00, in the case of non-performing investments that result in a capital loss (e.g. as a result of a mortgage default), the Unit Price could be less than \$1.00.
-In this circumstance, the capital returned to Unitholders at the time of repayment of their investment could be less than the amount they initially invested.
+In this circumstance, the capital returned to Investors at the time of repayment of their investment could be less than the amount they initially invested.